Fictoria/Library/Docs/logic.md

 young(d: dog) = age(d, @a < 5).
 ```

-Here we've set `a` locally in the scope of function (or predicate) `young`.
+Here we've bound variable `a` locally in the scope of function (or predicate) `young` to its matched fact.
 In evaluating `young(fido)` the variable `a` would be bound to the literal value `3`, though again it is not used.

 ### Series

 A function's definition can include multiple expressions rather than one, called a series.
 A series expression is a composite of one or more expressions separated by a `;` delimiter.

 The last expression in a series is what the function's type and value will be when evaluated.
 For example, assume this program:

 ```
 thing: object.